 An organization called Ecoinvent, a Swiss-based non-profit founded in 1998 that calls itself the world’s most consistent and transparent life cycle inventory database, determines the total carbon content of various energy technologies.
 The data is relied on by institutions worldwide, including the U.N.’s Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA) for their carbon footprint projections.
 Ecoinvent, however, contains no data from China on its photovoltaic industry, even though China makes most of the world’s solar panels.
-Based on the database, the IPCC claims solar PV emits 20 to 40 grams of carbon dioxide per kilowatt hour.
+Based on the database, the IPCC claims solar PV emits 20 to 40 grams of carbon dioxide per kilowatt-hour over the life-cycle of the panel.
 But, an investigation by Italian researcher Enrico Mariutti suggests that the number is closer to between 170 and 250 grams of carbon dioxide per kilowatt, depending on the energy mix used to power PV production.
 If this estimate is accurate, solar would not compare favorably with controlled natural gas, which is around 50 grams of carbon dioxide per kilowatt hour with carbon capture and 400 to 500 without.

 Fast Facts